saguileran/MD-SCPI/Reports/README.md

 **LEaP: it combines the functionality of  *prep*, *link*, *edit* and *parm* of older versions of amber** **Assisted Model Building with Energy Refinement (AMBER)**

+Run a longer MC simulation, 100M steps, at a temperature of 5000K.
+In addition, 5 set of simulations were executed with the same set up, for the other systems: MR-COL, MR-STR, MR_S810L-AS4, MR_S810L-COL, and MR_S810L-STR.

+To get the mol2 files necessary for the previous jobs the files are imported to chimera and then the water (za > 5), Na, and Cl molecules are removed.

 ### Week 5

 ### Week 6